 Over the last few years we’ve developed some pretty strong feelings about how to build software correctly.
-We turned our best ideas into The 5D Methodology, our popular software development manifesto.
+We turned our best ideas into The 5D Methodology, our popular secure software development life-cycle (SDLC).
 By the way, 5D stands for Define, Design, Develop, Debug and Deliver.

 Okay, so what is this mystical 5D Methodology?
 Let’s step back a minute and define what a software methodology actually is.
 From Wikipedia…